theonetrade/backtest-kit/docs/functions/listenSignalActive.md

 Fires on every tick while a position is open, carrying live `pnl`, `percentTp` and `percentSl`.
 High volume: one event per tick per open position.
-Use the `listenSignalActivePerSignal` form to collapse that down to one callback per position.
+Use the `listenSignalActiveUnique` form to collapse that down to one callback per position.

 ## Parameters